szufix/mapel/index.rst

 Introduction
 =============================
 **Mapel** (map of elections) is a python package that serves for drawing maps of elections.
 It contains a testbed of elections to be used for various election-related experiments such as testing algorithms or estimating the frequency of a given phenomenon.
-If you want to run an experiment on a large variaty of elections then mapel is for you!
+If you want to run an experiment on a large variety of elections then mapel is for you!

 For more details please look at: